ivanrichmond/hello/README.md

 This will install packages for the API.

+4. `npm run build`

-4. `npm run build && npm run start` | `yarn build && yarn start`
+5. `npm run start` | `yarn start`

-This will start the API on :5000
+This will start the GraphQL API on port 4000, and an optional HTTP API on port 5000, in case HTTP is needed in your project.
+(You can delete it, if it's not.)

 Now, in a separate tab, so as not to kill the API...